Is WordPress website design free?

 HomePage-Maxi-Pils

-FAQs – WordPress Website builder
+FAQs – WordPress website builder

 Is WordPress website design completely free?